-The Son parallels the Kaimur hills, flowing east-northeast through Uttar Pradesh, Jharkhand and Bihar states to join the Ganges just west of Patna.
-Geologically, the lower valley of
+The Sone parallels the Kaimur hills, flowing east-northeast through Uttar Pradesh, Jharkhand and Bihar states to join the Ganges just west of Patna.
+Geologically, the lower valley of the Sone is an extension of the Narmada Valley, and the Kaimur Range an extension of the Vindhya Range.

-The sand exposed in the River bed of Son and surrounding areas is the product of the deposition of the sediments brought and deposited in the flood plains of River Ganga.
+The sand exposed in the River bed of Sone and surrounding areas is the product of the deposition of the sediments brought and deposited in the flood plains of River Ganga.
 These sediments are of recent geological formation.
 The litho-units exposed within the river and surrounding areas have formed as water borne sediments brought by flood water during rainy season every year and deposited in riverbed.